Do not judge me by my successes, judge me by how many times I fell down and got back up again. –Nelson Mandela

 My name is Isabel Murambiwa, and I am a student studying in the Community Development Work program.
 During our FLIP to Puerto Plata, Dominican Republic, we learned how the local citizens of this area are involved in Community-Based Tourism.

-Lissete, a Community Development specialist in the area who works with the Ministry of Tourism, visited us at the Tubagua Eco-Lodge, where we stayed, to present to us about this new concept of Community-Based Tourism (CBT).
-From her account I understood that this type of tourism empowers local communities and residents to have substantial control, involvement, and management of their community’s development so that the benefits and profits remain within the community.
-CBT also fosters use of and collective responsibility for initiatives of ecological sustainability within the community.
+Lissete, a Community Development Specialist in the area who works with the Ministry of Tourism, visited us at the Tubagua Eco-Lodge, where we stayed, to present to us about this new concept of Community-Based Tourism (CBT).
+From her account, I understood that this type of tourism empowers local communities and residents to have substantial control, involvement, and management of their community’s development so that the benefits and profits remain within the community.
+CBT also fosters the use of and collective responsibility for initiatives of ecological sustainability within the community.

 In conclusion, I would like to say, I enjoyed every moment while in the Dominican Republic and would go back again if an opportunity comes.
 I would like to thank Centennial College, International department and the professors that travelled with us. for giving me an opportunity of this great International experience in my learning and this will open many doors for me.

 Blog design & Photo credit: Hasan Mahbub, Faculty- Community Development Work.